Pearson-Higher-Ed/coach-mark/README.md

 ### Deploying for the first time

-1. Create a new repository (tipically: on GitHub)
+1. Create a new repository ([GitHub](https://github.com/Pearson-Higher-Ed) for OSS or [Stash](https://devops-tools.pearson.com/stash/) for internal components).
+If you are deploying to GitHub, you may need to make a request to one of the organization's [owners](https://github.com/orgs/Pearson-Higher-Ed/teams/owners) to create the repository.
 2. Delete the existing Git directory: `rm -Rf .git`
-3. Initialise a new local Git repository: `git init .`
+3. Initialize a new local Git repository: `git init .`
 4. Add the remote repository:

   ```
-  git remote add origin https://github.com/Financial-Times/o-your-component.git
+  git remote add origin https://github.com/Pearson-Higher-Ed/o-your-component.git
   ```
 5. Test and verify: `obt test && obt verify` (and fix the code raising errors)
 6. Commit and push: `git add . && git commit -m "Initial commit" && git push origin master`

 ----

-## Licence
+## License

-This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).
+This is a fork of [Financial-Times/o-component-blueprint](https://github.com/Financial-Times/o-component-blueprint), which is published by the Financial Times under the [MIT license](http://opensource.org/licenses/MIT).